 Jimi Hendrix’s 1970 Gibson Flying V (Left-handed, Black)

-Although Jimi was no stranger to Flying Vs, this was the only one specifically made for him to be played left-handed.
+Although Jimi Hendrix was no stranger to Flying Vs, this particular guitar was the only one custom-made specifically for him to be played left-handed.

-The guitar was first seen on April 25, 1970, at the Los Angeles Forum, and subsequentially on May 8, 1970 at the University Of Oklahoma Field House, Norman [Norman (Field House, University Of Oklahoma) : 8 mai 1970 [Premier concert]] From then on it was used a number of times until Jimi’s death, most famously, of course, at The Isle Of Wight on August 30th.
+The guitar was first seen on April 25, 1970, at the Los Angeles Forum, and later on May 8, 1970, at the University of Oklahoma Field House in Norman [Norman (Field House, University Of Oklahoma): May 8, 1970 [Premier concert]].
+From then on, it was used a number of times until Jimi’s death, most famously at The Isle of Wight Festival on August 30, 1970.

 Jimi Hendrix at Isle of Wight Festival, August 31, 1970.
 Photo source: YouTube